steedos/steedos-docs/docs/developer/setup/sample-repository.md

 sidebar_position: 1
 ---

-# Project Template on GitHub
+# Sample Repository on GitHub

-To get started quickly, see the [steedos-project-template](https://github.com/steedos/steedos-project-template) GitHub repo.
-This standalone application contains an example DX project with multiple custom objects, sample data.
+To get started quickly, see the [https://github.com/steedos-labs/contract](https://github.com/steedos-labs/contract) GitHub repo.
+This standalone application contains an example Steedos DX project with multiple custom objects, sample data.

 Cloning this repo creates the directory steedps-project-template.
 See the repo’s Readme for more information.